 Spend a day in the closest big city!
 Head there in the morning and grab brunch, then go to a museum, take a scenic walk or hike, or check out any other cool tourist attractions.

 6. Attend office hours for every professor

 Attending office hours for every professor will make a huge difference academically at college and could even help you career-wise down the line.
-Even if you don’t have any questions or are confident you can ace the class, going to office hours and getting to know your professor is still very beneficial.
+Even if you don’t have any questions or are confident, you can ace the class, going to office hours and getting to know your professor is still very beneficial.

 7. Participate in a large lecture

 Raise your hand and speak up in one of your lecture classes.
 It can be very scary to ask or answer a question in a class full of tens or even hundreds of your peers.
-However, this is a way to stand out within the class and show the professor how interested you are in the material.
+However, this is a way to stand out in class and show the professor how interested you are in the material.